-Figure 23: Blueprint of wellbeing model implemented in Tumbira THE TIME TO BRAZIL'S PIVOT TO BECOME A GREEN GROWTH ENGINE ACT IS NOW 'THE AMAZON'S MARATHON AYA | THE AMAZON'S MARATHON 3 | 'THE AMAZON'S MARATHON' - PATHWAY VI FLOATING HEALTHCARE UNITS An investment of \$64 million will scale an existing project that democratizes healthcare access for all communities in the Amazon.
+Figure 23: Blueprint of wellbeing model implemented in Tumbira FLOATING HEALTHCARE UNITS An investment of \$64 million will scale an existing project that democratizes healthcare access for all communities in the Amazon.
 Health is seen as the main problem for three out of four residents of the Legal Amazon and is widely recognized as the area where infrastructure and services are most lacking.48 Per-capita spending on health in the Legal Amazon was on average 25% lower in 2019 than in the rest of the country due to difficulties in planning and funding, a shortage of health professionals and a lack of infrastructure and basic equipment (eg, refrigerators, internet access), especially outside urban areas.49 To address these problems, Saúde e Alegria - a non-profit civil initiative that promotes and supports participatory integrated and sustainable community development - has rolled out floating healthcare units with the aim of improving and expanding the primary healthcare network for riverside communities (traditional and indigenous), even in the most remote areas of the Amazon.
 These units ensure that basic healthcare is available to riverside communities and promote the inclusion of regions that are typically excluded from the public healthcare system.

 Figure 24: Distribution and construction status of UBSFF in the Amazon (MS 2018) Photo credit: Archive Projeto Saúde e Alegria RENOVATION OF PRECARIOUS HOUSING An investment of \$4 million will provide housing to 24,000 people and facilitate the renovation of 6,000 homes in urban areas in the next five years.
 The Legal Amazon has the largest relative share of the Brazilian population living in precarious housing (eg, slums) in the country.
 The Instituto Vivenda - an 'action tank' aimed at building and implementing initiatives that contribute to reducing the housing deficit in Brazil - has launched an initiative focused on urban centres such as Manaus (Amazonas), Belém (Pará) and adjacent areas.
 Around 1.2 million homes in the Amazon are considered to be precarious, with 773,000 located in urban areas and 380,000 in rural areas.50 Such housing suffers from a lack of access to basic public services such as water distribution, sewerage, electricity and roads, making the population more vulnerable and susceptible to disease.
+63

 Figure 25: Instituto Vivenda

+FOREST ARCHITECTURE

-THE TIME TO ACKNOWLEDGEMENTS ACT IS NOW BRAZIL'S PIVOT TO BECOME A GREEN GROWTH ENGINE 'THE AMAZON'S MARATHON' FOREST ARCHITECTURE Impact One - an organization that works with various indigenous communities in the Amazon and beyond to strengthen indigenous cultural practices in symbiosis with the forest and nature is developing novel architectural models and construction techniques to design buildings that operate in synergy with and support of the natural environment.
+Impact One - an organization that works with various indigenous communities in the Amazon and beyond to strengthen indigenous cultural practices in symbiosis with the forest and nature - is developing novel architectural models and construction techniques to design buildings that operate in synergy with and support of the natural environment.
 Forest architecture focuses on the research and implementation of materials and construction methods that are tailored to local needs and conditions, with the aim of establishing integrative and self-sustaining supply chains, minimising extractive processes and avoiding transportation networks that threaten forests and their communities.

-Figure 26: Project developed in the Yawanawa Village

-THE TIME TO ACT IS NOW AYA | THE AMAZON'S MARATHON 3 | 'THE AMAZON'S MARATHON' - PATHWAY VII
+Figure 26: Project developed in the Yawanawa Village AYA | THE AMAZON'S MARATHON | THE AMAZON'S MARATHON' - PATHWAY VI Photo of AYA Hub, provided by Kei Cities